NZR FM guards van: AG class vans

 NZR began overhauling a small number of FM vans for use with 56ft carriages on the Blue Fern, Northerner and Overlander, Bay Express and Lynx Express, many rebuilt with air conditioning.
 These vans were fitted with either a small platform-mounted generator to supply 240 V power or a larger generator in one of the LM modules to supply the 240 V and also power for the air conditioning.
-On newer higher-powered vans one of the end platforms was given more substantial railings and gates for passenger use, and to separate the modified vans from the other FMs they were given the classification AG.
-Further conversions were performed with most getting the larger generator, and they soon became the new standard luggage van.
-There was some variation between vans, in the type, size and position of the generator.
+On newer, higher-powered vans, one of the end platforms was given more substantial railings and gates for passenger use, and to separate the modified vans from the other FMs they were given the classification AG.
+Further conversions were performed, with most getting the larger generator, and they soon became the new standard luggage van.
+There was some variation between vans in the type, size and position of the generator.

-In 1991, AG 124 was modified with one of the LM modules converted to provide greater outdoor accommodation for passengers, and both ends fitted with better railings.
-This van was for use on the TranzAlpine, where it proved extremely popular and a few years later AG 239, with a 110 kVA generator for air-conditioned cars, incorporated the same feature.
-In 1995 AG 239 had the other LM module modified to match, at the expense of any luggage carrying capacity, and a larger 175 kVA generator to reflect the increased work needed for the larger consist.
+In 1991, AG124 was modified with one of the LM modules converted to provide greater outdoor accommodation for passengers, and both ends were fitted with better railings.
+This van was for use on the TranzAlpine, where it proved extremely popular, and a few years later AG239, with a 110 kVA generator for air-conditioned cars, incorporated the same feature.
+In 1995, AG239 had the other LM module modified to match, at the expense of any luggage-carrying capacity, and a larger 175 kVA generator to reflect the increased work needed for the larger consist.

-In 1998, AG 90, out of service since its involvement in the 25 August 1993 level crossing collision between the Southerner and a concrete mixer truck at Rolleston, was repaired and had a new 175 kVA generator installed, for duty on the TranzAlpine.
-This van is used in the middle of the train, to separate the increasingly lengthy TranzAlpine into two self-contained sections.
-In 1999, AG 199 was modified in a similar manner for the TranzCoastal, with one LM and the GM hollowed out for outdoor viewing and the other LM retained solely for luggage, with no generator.
+In 1998, AG90, out of service since its involvement in the 25 August 1993 level crossing collision between the Southerner and a concrete mixer truck at Rolleston, was repaired and had a new 175 kVA generator installed, for use on the TranzAlpine.
+This van is used in the middle of the train to separate the increasingly lengthy TranzAlpine into two self-contained sections.
+In 1999, AG 199 was modified in a similar manner for the TranzCoastal, with one LM and the GM hollowed out for outdoor viewing, and the other LM retained solely for luggage, with no generator.
 In 2008, AG 239 was modified to match AG 90 to provide a spare viewing car.
 No further vans have been modified in this manner.